Manchester: Toponymy

-The name Manchester originates from Mamucium, the Latin name for the city, or its variant Mancunio; its citizens are still referred to as Mancunians (/mænˈkjuːniən/).
-These names are generally thought to represent a Latinised version of an older Brittonic name.
+The name Manchester originates from Mamucium, the Latin name for the city, or its variant Mancunio; its citizens are still referred to as Mancunians.
+(Note: Pronounced /mænˈkjuːniən/) These names are generally thought to represent a Latinised version of an older Brittonic name.
 It is generally accepted that the etymology of the Brittonic name is from *mamm-, which means 'breast', in reference to a breast-shaped hill on which the city was built.
-However, more recent work suggests that the name could have instead come from the Brittonic *mamma, which means 'mother', in reference to a local river goddess.
-Both possible roots remain extant in Celtic languages today, with mam meaning 'breast' in Irish but the same word meaning 'mother' in Welsh.
-The suffix -chester is from Old English ceaster ('Roman fortification', itself a loanword from Latin castra, 'fort; fortified town'), and was first use after the end of Roman rule in Britain to describe places with former links to the Roman military.
+More recent research suggests that the name could have instead come from the Brittonic *mamma, which means 'mother', in reference to a local river goddess.
+(Note: Both possible roots remain extant in Celtic languages today, with mam meaning 'breast' in Irish but the same word meaning 'mother' in Welsh.)
+The suffix -chester is from Old English ceaster ('Roman fortification', itself a loanword from Latin castrum, 'fort; fortified town'), and was first used after the end of Roman rule in Britain to describe places with former links to the Roman army.

 Nicknames for the city that originated from its role in the Industrial Revolution include "warehouse city" and "cottonopolis".
-The city is widely known as 'the capital of the North' and is part of an ongoing dispute with the city of Birmingham as to which one is to be considered the unofficial second city of the United Kingdom, although only considering population Birmingham is bigger.
-The city is also infrequently referred to as 'Manny', especially by non-Mancunians, which is considered offensive by some residents of the city.
+The city is widely known as 'the capital of the North' and is part of an ongoing dispute with the larger city of Birmingham to be the unofficial second city of the United Kingdom.
+The city is also infrequently referred to as 'Manny', especially by non-Mancunians, which is considered offensive by some residents.
 The phrase was particularly popularised by rapper Bugzy Malone's use of the phrase "putting Manny on the map".